-Faculty approval signatures are required before registering for or adding independent study credits.
-Graduate faculty status includes only assistant, associate, and full professors, and full-time lecturers.
+Independent study may be undertaken only under the supervision of a member of a graduate faculty and only as part of an approved program plan.
+The proposal form must be approved and signed by the graduate faculty member and the dean of professional and graduate studies before registering for or adding independent study credits.
+The proposal is filed in the Graduate Studies Office and included in the student's file.
 Regular semester add and drop deadlines apply to independent study.
 Special 500-600-level numbered undergraduate courses do not require an independent study card.
-Graduate special (GSP) students are not eligible for 798 work except in the 006 area; graduate specials are also not eligible for 794, 796, 797 or 799 work.
+Graduate special (GSP) students are not eligible for 798 work except in the ED & HUD area; graduate specials are also not eligible for 796, 797 or 799 work.